 Mark Fell is much more than an electronic musician.
 Wander over to his artist home page and you'll discover information on his writing, exhibitions/installations and several other things too—but it is his discography that is the most impressive.
-The Sheffield-based artist is perhaps best know for his work alongside Mat Steel as SND, a duo with a production catalog that boasts releases on Raster-Noton and Mille Plateaux, to name just a few.
+The Sheffield-based artist is perhaps best known for his work alongside Mat Steel as SND, a duo with a production catalog that boasts releases on Raster-Noton and Mille Plateaux, to name just a few.
 Add to that his work as a solo artist (including his Senate Focus Project that was founded in 2012) and other collaborative projects, all of which started in the late '90s, and you have a lengthy and continually growing discography that takes some beating, one that already includes multiple full-lengths, 12"s, 7"s, remixes and mini-LPs.
 In 2009/2010 alone he released no less than four studio albums.

 Indeed, given the importance of experience in producing your best work, it is difficult to think of too many producers who are better positioned to advise on finding your form in the studio.
 With this in mind, XLR8R asked Fell to sit down and delve into his wealth of knowledge to share his thoughts on what really works and what doesn't when it comes to production.
 This is what he had to say.